 NSI Error Handling

-Within the NSI architecture framework, failures can occur on several levels.
-The following sections focus mainly on failures within the transport plane and service plane.
+Failures can occur at any state within the NSI state machine.
+The following sections focus mainly on failures signalled to NSI from the transport plane and service plane.

 The following table summarizes the various error conditions described below: